Last Updated on October 15, 2025

 Schedule the intervention during a time when the person is likely to be sober.
 Holding it in a neutral, private, and quiet location where the person feels safe will set the tone for a productive discussion.

 Start the conversation with compassion.
 Then each person shares their prepared message.
-End by presenting concrete treatment options—like admittance to Nova Recovery Center’s inpatient or outpatient programs—and ask them to accept help immediately.
+Additionally, end by presenting concrete treatment options—like admittance to Nova Recovery Center’s outpatient drug rehab austin or inpatient drug rehab austin tx—and ask them to accept help immediately.

-An intervention is only the first step.
-Continue to support their treatment journey, stay in communication with care providers, and consider family therapy or support groups.
+An intervention is also only the first step.
+Continue to support their treatment journey, stay in communication with care providers, and consider family therapy or family support groups.

 Common Mistakes to Avoid During an Intervention